nimbus117/dotfiles/snippets/snippets.md

 ssh
 ---

-- Create an ssh tunnel from localhost:3000 to host:3000 (-f = background ssh, -N = no command)
+- Create a ssh tunnel from localhost:3000 to host:3000 (-f = background ssh, -N = no command)
   - `ssh user@host -NfL 3000:localhost:3000`
-- Create an ssh tunnel from localhost:3389 to host and forward to otherhost
+- Create a ssh tunnel from localhost:3389 to host and forward to otherhost:3389
-  - `ssh user@host -NL localhost:3389:otherhost:3389`
+  - `ssh user@host -NL 3389:otherhost:3389`

 GitHub
 ------